ananyan/ananyan.github.io/_projects/1_project.md

 **Time:** January - May 2017
 **Team:** 4 (MechE)

 This project was done as part of Design for America for a local Boston community member.
+My role involved conducting the user interviews and testing with my teammates, as well as laser cutting the initial prototypes and assembling the final 3D printed version.

 ## The Problem
 Burt's image is obscured for privacy purposes.